mvanthoor/rustic-book/src/engine/detecting_fide_draws.md

 > checkmate the opponent’s king with any series of legal moves.

-This is slightly different from the commonly held belief of "not having enough material to checkmate the enemy king.
-If you have a King+Bishop vs.
-King, then the position is a draw, because no player can checkmate the other using any series of legal moves.
-What about King+Bishop vs.
-King+Bishop, or King+Knight vs. King+Knight?
-These positions should be
-drawn, because no player can achieve a mate, right?
+This is slightly different from the commonly held belief of "not having enough material to checkmate the enemy king can be claimed as a draw."
+If you have a King+Bishop vs. King, then the position is a draw, because no player can checkmate the other using any series of legal moves.
+What about King+Bishop vs. King+Bishop, or King+Knight vs. King+Knight?
+These positions should be drawn, because no player can achieve a mate, right?
 Wrong...

 K+B vs. K+B:<br />
 <img src="../../positions/kbkb_mate.png" />